pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 In INET, the credit-based shaper is implemented by the :ned:`Ieee8021qCreditBasedShaper` simple module.
 This module acts as a packet gate, allowing packets to pass through only when it is open.
 It can be combined with a packet queue to implement the credit-based shaper algorithm.

+The :ned:`Ieee8021qCreditBasedShaper` module has the following parameters:

+- :par:`idleSlope`: Determines the outgoing data rate of the shaper, measured in bits per second
+- :par:`sendSlope`: The consumption rate of credits during transmission, measured in bits per second (default: idleSlope - channel bitrate)
+- :par:`transmitCreditLimit`: credit limit above which the gate is open, measured in bits (default: 0)
+- :par:`minCredit` and :par:`maxCredit`: a minimum and maximum limit for credits, measured in bits (default: no limit)

+The :par:`idleSlope` parameter determines the data rate at which the traffic will be limited, `as measured in the Ethernet channel` (thus including protocol overhead).
+Typically, this is the only parameter that needs to be set, as the others have reasonable defaults.

+The shaper allows packets to pass through when the number of credits is zero or more.
+When the number of credits is positive, the shaper accumulates a burst reserve.
+As defined in the standard, if there are no packets in the queue, the credits are set to zero.

 To conveniently incorporate a credit-based shaper into a network interface, it can be added as a submodule to an :ned:`Ieee8021qTimeAwareShaper`.
 The :ned:`Ieee8021qTimeAwareShaper` module supports a configurable number of traffic classes, pre-existing queues for each class, and can be enabled for Ethernet interfaces by setting the :par:`enableEgressTrafficShaping` parameter in the network node to ``true``.
 To utilize a credit-based shaper, the ``transmissionSelectionAlgorithm`` submodule of the time-aware shaper can be overridden accordingly.
 As an example, here is a time-aware shaper module that incorporates credit-based shaper submodules and supports two traffic classes:

 ..
 The credit-based shaper
 .. module takes the place of the optional ``transmissionSelectionAlgorithm``